sasha-polev/aerospark/README.md

 Spark SQL use
 -------------

-New Spark 1.2.0 Data Sources API allows integration is Spark SQL CLI and Thrift/JDBC server:
+New Spark 1.2.0 Data Sources API allows integration with Spark SQL CLI and Thrift/JDBC server:

 Run SQL CLI or server with `--jars` pointing to the library (similar to Spark CLI):